petuum/adaptdl/docs/ray/tune_tutorial.rst

 Using the Adaptive Tune Trial Scheduler
 =======================================

-This is a tutorial on using the AdaptDL as a Tune Trial Scheduler.
+This is a tutorial on using AdaptDL as a Tune Trial Scheduler.
 We'll go through an example that uses HyperOpt to tune hyperparameters like the learning rate, momentum and initial batch size.
 The batch size and number of replicas will be automatically adjusted by AdaptDL throughout the lifetimes of the trials so as to efficiently and fairly share the resources of the Ray cluster.

 We'll be relying on the PyTorch `DistributedTrainable` Tune API `documented here <https://docs.ray.io/en/latest/tune/api_docs/trainable.html#distributed-torch>`_.